XBigTK13X/react-native-libmpv/README.md

 Run `buildscripts/docker-build.sh`

-Login as admin/admin to reposlite.9914.us

-Navigate to the main/repository path

-Download the previous version's POM.
-Edit to the new version number.

-Rename generated aar to match versioning schema.
+Extract the `classes.jar` from the generated aar and copy/paste it into android/aar

-Upload POM and AAR to reposlite.
-Bump the version in the `react-native-libmpv` project.
+Update the version in gradle.build

 # Credits